Working Papers

 Abstract

-This paper studies the effects of congestion relief in a spatial general equilibrium model of Luxembourg and its cross-border commuting zone.
-Using traffic speed data, we apply a difference-in-differences design on Luxembourg’s highways to measure congestion severity and identify choke points.
-We then simulate counterfactual scenarios where highway speeds are set to free-flow levels and track the resulting changes in output, welfare, and fiscal revenues.
-Economic output rises in Luxembourg City and Esch, while other cities lose production but gain in resident welfare.
-For residents of Luxembourg City, we estimate a short-run welfare loss of EUR 1,140 per person per year, which becomes a welfare gain of EUR 3,490 in the long run after population reallocation.
-When accounting for migration from the outside economy, the welfare effect in Luxembourg City turns negative at EUR 8,110 per person per year.
-The elimination of congestion induces a fiscal gain of EUR 2.50 billion per year in the short run, EUR 1.18 billion in the long run, and EUR 7.04 billion when accounting for migration inflows.
+This paper studies the effects of congestion relief in a spatial general equilibrium model of Luxembourg and its cross-border commuting region.
+Using traffic speed data, we implement a difference-in-differences design on Luxembourg’s highways to measure congestion severity and identify choke points.
+Counterfactual simulations set highway speeds to free-flow levels and quantify resulting changes in output, welfare, and fiscal revenues.
+Economic output increases in Luxembourg City and Esch, while other cities lose production but gain in resident welfare.
+For residents of Luxembourg City, the short-run welfare effect is estimated at −EUR 1,140 per person per year, which becomes +EUR 3,490 in the long run after population reallocation.
+When migration from the outside economy is allowed, the welfare effect turns negative at −EUR 8,110 per person per year.
+Eliminating congestion generates fiscal gains of EUR 2.50 billion annually in the short run, EUR 1.18 billion in the long run, and EUR 7.04 billion when migration inflows are considered.

 Michał Burzyński, Raian Kudashev, Bertrand Verheyden